francescov1/TransCrypts-Challenge/README.md

 # TransCrypts Take Home Challenge

-## Architecture
-- To mimic a microservice architecture, I split up the application into 3 main services:
-   - State: responsible for keeping track of the current cleaning jobs.
-Essentially the database of the application.
-   - Optimizer: responsible for optimizing the order of rooms within a batch, and the order of batches.
-   - Cleaner: responsible for doing the cleaning.
-Traverses through the rooms, keeps track of metrics and saves them to state.
-- We could have made each of these into their own microservice, but this felt like overkill for the purpose of this small application.
-At the end I explain how this could've been achieved.

 ## How to use

 The service is hosted at https://transcrypts-challenge-jggtxw64pq-uc.a.run.app on a GCP Cloud Run instance.
 You can also run it locally by installing dependencies `npm install` and starting with `npm start`.